Delhi Celebrates 50 Years of Vocational Education

-In 50 years, many of SUNY Delhi’s vocational courses have developed into associate's or bachelor’s degrees and form the foundation of the School of Applied Technologies and the School of Business and Hospitality Management, representing two of the cornerstones of the college today.
+In 50 years, many of SUNY Delhi’s vocational courses have developed into associate's or bachelor’s degrees and form the foundation of the School of Applied Technologies and Architecture and the School of Business and Hospitality Management, representing two of the cornerstones of the college today.

 "SUNY Delhi’s programs have adapted and evolved alongside industry developments and continue to do so," said SUNY Delhi Provost Kelli Ligeikis.
 "While Delhi has always held a proud tradition for applied learning, it has become a leading institution preparing its students for in-demand jobs and careers.
 Our faculty and staff are exceptionally committed to making sure our programs stay relevant and offer the latest knowledge and skills.
 This has always been at the heart of a SUNY Delhi education.